cobblebob/cobblebob/README.md

 Glitch + Vivziepop supporters

-Harlivy shippers (I've been told to kms for disliking it.)
+Harlivy shippers.
+I've been told to kms for disliking it.

 Making fun of my typing quirk